worace/worace.github.io/_posts/2021-03-07-better-play-framework-request-pipelines-with-cats.md

 layout: post
 ---

-In the last few months I've been doing a lot of work on a growing Play Framework project in Scala.
-I'll have to cover this in more detail in another post, but overall I think Play is pretty great.
+In the last few months I've been doing some work on a growing Play Framework project in Scala.
+I'll have to cover the overall experience in more detail in another post, but I think Play is pretty great.
 It seems to have fallen slightly in the hype cycle, but as far as statically typed full-stack web dev goes it's one of the better options available in any language.

 Here's a super abbreviated list of some of the good parts: